vercel/next.js/contributing.md

 ## Deprecating examples

-Replace the app with just a `README.md` file.
+Replace the app with a `README.md` file.
+For example:

 ```markdown
 ## Deprecated